 The best salespeople are your own brand advocates.
 Infographics provide individuals who trust you an easy way to share your information with their friends and colleagues.
 The simplicity of infographics allows them to be shared 3x’s more often than any other type of visual content on social media.
-This means the same content that may have been shared 10 times may be shared 25 times when an infographic is available to your audience.
+This means the same content that may have been shared ten times may be shared 25 times when an infographic is available to your audience.

 Once shared, the recipients are more likely to read the infographic than if sending text-based content only.
-Adding to the power infographics already have is the fact we are 30x’s more likely to read blogs that contain visuals.
+Adding to the power infographics already have is the fact we are 30x more likely to read blogs that contain visuals.
 Simply put, including infographics with your blog post can extend your reach exponentially and may even result in your blog post reaching the holy grail – becoming viral.

 Infographics are Engaging

-As visual creatures, we are not only captivated by images, but our brains process visual information much, much faster.
-3M (the company who invented Post-it notes) claims we process visuals 60,000 times faster than text.
+As visual creatures, we are not only captivated by images, but our brains process visual information much faster.
+3M (the company that invented Post-it notes) claims we process visuals 60,000 times faster than text.
 This suggests your content will be consumed and understood quickly, which is important when our time is at a premium.

 Just getting your blog read is a difficult task by itself.
-While there is some debate over 3M’s claim, there are no doubts articles and blog posts with images get more views.
+While there is some debate over 3M’s claim, there are no doubts articles, and blog posts with images get more views.
 Side-by-side, a post with an image will be viewed nearly twice as much as a post without any images at all.
-As images themselves, infographics will draw readers in, even before they read a single letter.
+As images themselves, infographics will draw readers in even before they read a single letter.